Bikes on TTC vehicles

 When are bikes permitted?

 You can rack your bike on TTC buses any time of day.
-During peak periods Monday to Friday 6:30 a.m. to 10 a.m. and 3:30 p.m. to 7 p.m., if the rack is full, you have to wait for the next bus equipped with a bike rack.
+During peak periods Monday to Friday 6:30 a.m. to 10 a.m. and 3:30 p.m. to 7 p.m., if the rack is full, you must wait for the next bus equipped with a bike rack.

 Who can use them?

-Children 12 years of age or under must be accompanied by an adult in order to use the bike racks.
+Anyone older than 12!
+Children 12 and under must be accompanied by an adult in order to use the bike racks.

 What bikes can be loaded?